LegendaryLinux/FidelisComponents/AutoComplete/README.md

 the component will require that a value from the options array be selected.
 Defaults to true.

+**showListOnFocus** (boolean)
+An optional prop which determines if the autocomplete list will be shown when the input box is focused.
+If false, the autocomplete box will open when a user begins typing into the input field.
+Defaults to true.

 Usage
 ---
 ```jsx harmony